Covering the latest industry trends and an excellent source of thought leadership.

 If you’re looking for a provider with cloud capabilities, Virtual Private Clouds could be an option for your business.
 Essentially a specific hybrid cloud solution, they offer similar benefits as private clouds but with the shared infrastructure of public clouds.
 No matter what solution you decide to choose, make sure to research your providers carefully.
 Happy cloud hunting!

 Looking to get started with Virtual Private Cloud?
-Online Tech offers a secure, compliant managed VPC environment for the small business and enterprise alike.
+Otava offers a secure, compliant managed VPC environment for the small business and enterprise alike.
 Find out more about our entire suite of managed cloud offerings, including public cloud, or download our free white papers about public, private, and hybrid cloud.